VirtuslabRnD/pulumi-kotlin/README.md

 #### 4. Add new or replace existing dependencies.

-> ℹ️ See [the section below](#supported-providers) section for the full list of supported providers along with docs.
+> ℹ️ See [the section below](#supported-providers) for the full list of supported providers along with docs.

 Copy the `dependency` block from [the table below (Supported providers)](#supported-providers) or from [GitHub Packages page for `pulumi-kotlin`][github-packages-pulumi-kotlin].